saleyn/exatree/QUICK_START.md

 # 1. Create a new empty tree
 {:ok, tree} = Atree.new()

-# 2. Create some standing orders
+# 2. Create some orders
 orders = [
   %{
     campaign_id: "nike_sports",